NERSC/LibWrap/README.md

 * Install wrapper
 ```
-export GOTCHA=path/to/gotcha/install ### We can move this step to module for both static and shared mode
 bash static-object-generator.sh  ### This step is specifically for static mode that helps to extract object files from the static libraries provided by user.
 make
 ```